Business Analysis in Agile Projects (ICP-APO)

 Part 9: The Iteration

 When Requirements are ready to go – ready to go does not mean mountains of documentation.
 Much of the details are maintained as tacit knowledge with the Business Analyst and the others who have been involved with the Conversation.
 Continued collaboration is essential to turning what we’ve learned about the needs of the customer into working software.
-The Business Analyst is always there involved answering real-time questions from the team.
+The Business Analyst is always there involved in answering real-time questions from the team.

 - Iteration Planning